Fix: Airplane Mode Errors in Windows 10

 One issue that users have reported is that they cannot leave Airplane mode.
 This can cause a lot of problems and limit the usability of your device, but fortunately, there are few solutions that you can try.

-How to Fix the Problem with Airplane Mode in Windows 10
+How to Fix Airplane Mode Problems in Windows 10

 Solution 1 – Try using keyboard shortcuts to disable Airplane mode